Car Insurance for Learner's Permit: What Parents Need to Know

 Your teen just came home with a learner's permit — congratulations!
 But before they take that first supervised spin around the block, there's one important question to answer: are they actually covered by your insurance?
 The rules around car insurance for learner's permit holders can be surprisingly confusing, with different insurers and states handling things differently.

-In this guide, we break down everything parents need to know — from whether you need to call your insurer before the first drive, to how much your rates will jump when your teen gets a full license, and the smartest ways to keep those costs under control.
+In this guide, we break down everything parents need to know — from whether you need to call your insurer before the first drive, to how much your rates will jump when your teen gets a full license, and the smartest ways to keep those costs under control using the latest 2026 data.

 Key Pinch Points